stefan-hoeck/idris2-chem/src/Doc/Tut2.md

-(without a name, hence the underscore) of type `Read a`, and we'd like Idris to try very hard and construct a value of this type from the implicit scope (that's what the `auto` stands for: perform and automatic search on the given type and insert it for us).
+(without a name, hence the underscore) of type `Read a`, and we'd like Idris to try very hard and construct a value of this type from the implicit scope (that's what the `auto` stands for: perform an automatic search on the given type and insert it for us).
-The implicit scope holds (amonst other things) all interface implementations.
+The implicit scope holds (amongst other things) all interface implementations.

 The immediate question that arises is of course: If `Read a` in the